ptakopysk/mgrnalej/README.md

              free(tmp);
          }

-1. **bst**: Construct a basic BINARY SEARCH TREE from the list, using POINTERS
+1. **bst**: Construct a basic BINARY SEARCH TREE from the list, using POINTERS.
+   Then print out the numbers from lowest to highest by doing an in-order depth first search (DFS) traversal over the tree.
 1. **hash**: Store the numbers in a HASH TABLE implemented with a simple hashing function and separate chaining with linked lists